コンテンツにスキップ

 Actually, he is my cousin's husband.

-That said, I have never met them in person, but they both love nature, the sea, animals, and photography, and I had seen them on the social media platform they previously ran together.
+Although I have never met them, they both love nature, the sea, animals, and photography, and I had seen them on the social media platform they used to run together.

-When he was in the second grade of elementary school, he learned at the Kanagawa Prefectural Museum of Natural History that the diving beetle and giant water bug were extinct species in Kanagawa Prefecture.
-He wondered if that was true and began researching the matter.
-His interest then expanded to include aquatic insects and aquatic creatures.
+When he was in the second grade of elementary school, he learned at the Kanagawa Prefectural Museum of Natural History that diving beetles and giant water bugs were extinct species in Kanagawa Prefecture.
+He wondered if this was true and began researching the matter.
+This triggered his interest to expand to aquatic insects and creatures living near water.

-In her elementary school graduation essay, she wrote, "I love insects and catching them makes me happiest, so in the future I want to work in a job that involves conservation activities or research for conservation, so that we can create a world where there are so many insects that they do not decrease even if we catch them all."
-This is the "aspiration" that forms the core of her current activities.
+In his elementary school graduation essay, he wrote, "I love insects and catching them makes me happiest, so in the future I would like to work in a job that involves conservation activities or research for conservation, so that we can create a world where there are so many insects that they do not decrease no matter how much we catch."
+This is the "aspiration" that is the pillar of his current activities.

-However, he felt that he still had a lot to learn in order to do the "work involved in conservation activities and research for conservation" that he had written about in his elementary school graduation essay, so he decided to go on to a doctoral program in Environmental Information Studies at Tokyo City University Graduate School.
+However, he felt that he still had a lot to learn in order to do the "work involved in conservation activities and research for conservation" that he had written about in his elementary school graduation essay, so he decided to go on to a doctoral program in Environmental Information Studies at the Graduate School of Tokyo City University.

 Now I am working as a museum curator, which was one of my goals.

-So far, you've been immersed in insects and living creatures, but is there anything else you like outside of work?
+So far, you've been immersed in insects and living creatures, but is there anything else you like to do outside of work?

 The answer I got was:

-I thought, "Isn't that part of your job?", but he himself said, "I don't even know where the line is between my hobby and my job..."
+I thought, "Isn't that work?", but he himself said, "I don't even know where the line is between my hobby and my job."

-When asked, "Is there anything else you like besides animals?"
+When asked, "Is there anything else you like besides living things?"

 "I like to exercise, and in junior high I was in the track and field club.
-Now I play soccer, boxing and sword fighting in the museum garden with junior high school students who volunteer at the museum.
-After returning home, I do some light weight training or running, but in the summer there are a lot of insects that tempt me, so I end up going into the woods while I'm running to catch insects."
+Now I play soccer, boxing, and sports sword fighting in the museum garden with junior high school students who volunteer at the museum.
+After returning home, I do some light weight training or running, but in the summer there are a lot of insects that tempt me, so I end up going into the forest while I'm running to catch insects."

 In the end, we ended up talking about living things.

 "I also like drinking parties.
-It's not that I like alcohol, but I like the atmosphere of drinking with everyone."
+It's not that I like alcohol, but I like the idea of having a fun time drinking together."

 At last it came out!!